 I am not sure where I want to place this option on the spectrum of risk, but here goes:

-You fit the Searchwater in the aircraft (and ESM and other antenna would not be permanent fixtures on the airframe too), but all the other mission systems, displays processing etc go into a purpose designed pod which is rolled into the A400M’s cavernous hold.
+You fit the Searchwater in the aircraft (and ESM and another antenna would not be permanent fixtures on the airframe too), but all the other mission systems, displays processing etc go into a purpose-designed pod that is rolled into the A400M’s cavernous hold.
 The hold being much bigger than a Nimrod’s cabin I assume we would fit crew rest area, galley etc. The rear para-trooping doors could be replaced by port and starboard sono-bouy launchers.
 The main issue would weapons fit.
-We know there are outer wing hard points for hose and drogue refueling pods, a pair of Stingrays on each of these would be pretty low risk.
+We know there are outer wing hardpoints for hose and drogue refuelling pods, a pair of Stingrays on each of these would be pretty low risk.

 Of course the other problem is the A400M is not in full production yet, so it would take a while for us to get any online, but otherwise just thing of the commonality………..

-Make use of kit we already have ?
+Make use of the kit we already have?